 Serving as a member of the Bluffton Self Help Board of Directors is both rewarding and challenging.
 As stewards of our clients and donors, we serve to fulfill our mission to help neighbors in need in every possible way, while at the same time carefully safeguarding the time and investments made by community volunteers and donors.

-To learn more about involvement in the activities of Bluffton Self Help, and board-related commitments and activities, we encourage you to contact our Executive Director Kimberly Hall.
+To learn more about involvement in the activities of Bluffton Self Help, and board-related commitments and activities, we encourage you to contact our Chief Executive Officer Courtney Hampson.

 Retired Business Executive